jialeiY/theDalek/dalekFoot/haha/README.md

 - [ ] 45.
 Change routeSegment to route point
 - [ ] 46.
 SystemDebugTopic to output the duration of calculation
 - [X] 47.
 Correct the curvature profile array
+- [ ] 48.
+Bug: the length of profiles are not match